jncohen/obsidian-external-namespaces/README.md

 2. Click **+ Add root**
 3. Enter a short prefix (e.g. `dropbox`) and the full path to the folder (e.g. `D:\Dropbox`)
+4. On each other device, use the same prefix but enter that device's local path to the same synced folder
-4. Repeat for any other folders you want to link from
+5. Repeat for any other folders you want to link from

 ---